LumpyOctopus/LumpyOctopus/README.md

 - 👋 Hi, I’m @LumpyOctopus
 - 👀 I’m interested in Data Science, taking long walks on the beach, and self sufficiency.
-- 🌱 I’m currently learning Data Science, the Albanian language, and how to live amongst humans.
+- 🌱 I’m a graduate of the Flatiron Data Science program, currently learning the Albanian language, and how to live amongst humans.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me email works well.